home-assistant/home-assistant.io/source/_integrations/downloader.markdown

 {% include integrations/config_flow.md %}

 If the path is not absolute, it’s assumed to be relative to the Home Assistant configuration directory (for example, `.homeassistant/downloads`).
-For Home Assistant OS, the Downloader extension is based off the initial folder `/root/homeassistant/`.
-To that effect, if you have a folder called `/root/homeassistant/my_download_folder`, you would enter simply `my_download_folder` under the prompt for "Select a location to get to store downloads.
-The setup will check if the directory exists."
+When prompted to enter a folder name, only enter the folder name, not the path.
+So if you have a folder called `.homeassistant/my_download_folder`, when prompted to **Select a location to get to store downloads**, enter `my_download_folder`.
+Home Assistant checks if the directory exists.

 ### Use the action